EthanK11/EthanK11.github.io/README.md

-# A Cowboys Fan's Statistical Analysis Comparing Dak Prescott and Carson Wentz
+# A Cowboys Fan's Statistical Comparison of Dak Prescott and Carson Wentz

 infographic goes here*